 Do you really need a loan?It can be expensive to borrow small amounts of money, and borrowing may not solve your money problems if you’re stuck in a debt cycle.
 If you need help managing bills and other debts, such as monthly credit card payments, contact your collector to see if you can work out a payment plan or reach out to a free financial counselor.

-How can part-time employees get approved for loans?
+How can part-time employees increase their chances for approval?

 - Stick with your employer.
-The longer you’ve been employed, the more stable your finances will appear to a lender.
+The longer you’ve been employed, the more stable your finances will appear to a lender, even if you’re only doing part-time work.

 - Get in touch with the lender.
-This is the best way to check anything before submitting your application and reduces the risk of rejection if you can identify any things that might make you not be approved.
+This is the best way to check everything before submitting your application, and it reduces the risk of rejection if you can identify any other areas that might need working on.

-Seven ways to appear as less of a risk to lenders
+7 ways to appear less risky to lenders

 - Work for a year, then apply.
 If you’ve been employed at the same place for at least 12 months, you’ll be considered much less of a risk.
-However, some lenders will only want to see three or six months of steady employment in order for approval.
+Better yet, some lenders only need to see three or six months of steady employment when you apply.

 - Get a letter from your employer.
-It could help your application by providing a letter from your employer that confirms your employment and future work schedule.
+It could help your application if you provide a letter from your employer that confirms your employment and future work schedule.

 - Don’t apply for multiple loans.
-Lenders are able to see any credit accounts and loans that you apply for and if you make multiple applications, you may appear desperate and as more of a risk.
+Lenders are able to see any credit accounts and loans that you apply for.
+If you apply for multiple loans, your credit score may lower a few points, making you appear as more of a risk.

 - Build your savings.
 If you can show evidence of savings to a lender, it may be more inclined to give you a loan, especially if it’s a car loan or another secured loan that requires a down payment.